jordanbent/myMovieWatchlist/README.md

 * The UI: Add some more unique features and styling ad it is currently quite basic.
 * The Input: Ideally I would like to have the input areas as a partial view within the same page so the user isn't navigating between seperate pages.
 * Edit of Movies: I would like to make the movie item editable within the movie view page, with the watched attribute like a radio button immitating a checklist.
-* Add Publish Through Azure Pipelines.
+* Add Publish Through Azure Pipelines: I would like to do it and get more comfortable with Pipelines in gerneral.
+I had a hard time with it with a lot of issues.

 ### Additional Features
 I would like to add: